-TESS conducts general population experiments on behalf of investigators throughout the social sciences.
-Faculty and graduate students from the social sciences and related fields (such as law and public health) propose experiments.
+Since 2001, TESS has been supporting general population experiments on behalf of investigators throughout the social sciences.
+Faculty and graduate students from the social sciences and related fields (such as law and public health) propose survey-based experiments.
 A comprehensive, on-line submission and peer review process screens proposals for the importance of their contribution to science and society.
 A diverse team of leading scholars assist the co-PI's in administering the review process.

 For successful proposals, TESS pays standard data collection and data dissemination costs.
-In other words, TESS is free.
-This strategy enables researchers to concentrate more on the production of ideas and less on acquiring the means to pay the often high fixed costs of experimentation on representative national samples.
+In other words, TESS is free for investigators.
+This strategy enables researchers to concentrate more on the production of ideas and less on acquiring the means to pay the often high fixed costs of conducting experiments with representative national samples.

 - What are the overall goals of TESS?